 If you’re planning a 2018 visit to Universal Studios Florida and Islands of Adventure, we have some vacation planning tips and tricks that will help you save money and time, avoid crowds, choose where to eat, which rides to do, and fully plan your Universal Orlando Resort vacation.
 (Last updated May 13, 2018.)

-Race Through New York starring Jimmy Fallon and Volcano Bay are the two big additions that have now opened.
-Reactions to both have been really mixed.
+Race Through New York starring Jimmy Fallon, Volcano Bay Water Park, and Fast and the Furious Supercharged are the three big most recent additions that have now opened.
+Reactions to all have been really mixed.
 Even Fallon fans have not been particularly keen on Race Through New York, but it’s interesting in the way that it pushes the envelope on queue-less attractions, meaning that there is no structured line for the ride.
+We have experienced a different form of the Fast and the Furious attraction on the Universal Studios Hollywood Studio Tour and thought it was…decidedly not good.

 The highly anticipated Volcano Bay water park flopped when it first open, with a ton of guest complaints about absurdly long wait times (6 hours) for water slides, incomplete work, and more.
 The park’s rating on TripAdvisor a month after it opened put it just below the Oakley store in the Orlando International Airport.

 Thematically, Volcano Bay was (and is) a strong park, with a ton of cool detail, some interesting slides, and more.
 Long term, it’s anticipated to be a great addition to the Orlando theme park scene, it’s just the operational side of things that really need to improve at Volcano Bay before it’s worth your time.

 Fortunately, that’s easier to fix than poor theme and weak water slides, and Volcano Bay’s operations are already starting to work out the early hiccups.
-We plan on visiting Volcano Bay in early 2018, and are optimistic that between the park having nearly a year to iron our any problems and visiting during the off-season, things should go smoother.
+We plan on visiting Volcano Bay in Spring 2018, and are optimistic that between the park having nearly a year to iron our any problems and visiting during the off-season, things should go smoother.